michaelpetersubc/mapinator/workathon/README.md

 * Go to `https://support.econjobmarket.org/tracker` and type in the name of an institution and the year (which indicates when an applicant registered with econjobmarket).
   * Often times, candidates from 10+ years ago were missed.
 Check those years.
 * Lower tier institutions are often missed. (insert link to list of institutions) and `ctrl + f` and type 4 or 5 to find lower tier institutions to type into the tracker page.
+* Of course, you can always use the VSE data entry tool.

 ### Common Problems and Q&A

 * In which cases should we enter the applicant's position?
   * If the position started in and after 2008 and after their PhD graduation, and is not a position at a scientific journal.
 You should enter all such outcomes for each applicant.
-2:29 PM 2024-07-27
+Please note that it is preferred if you do not enter information for candidates that have just graduated the present year.
 * The position type of the applicant is not in the list of positions!
   * In this case, you should select either “Other Academic” (if the position is in a university) or “Other Non-Academic” (if the position is in any other institution type).
 For example:
   ![](images/choosedepartment.png)